The Dividing Line

 At N = 11 the central digit is 2 where I initially expected a 1.
 I guess that this is an artifact of an attempt to maintain symmetry and there are an extra +1 where the 2 is located.

 Also of note is that the proceeding iteration’s central digit is the digit to be added to the current iteration’s innermost digits.
 This pattern also is interrupted by the advent of the 2 digits in the central number.
 It appears at first glance that the central number has a range of 1 to 11.
-At the second 3 in the central number (N = 12) the addition in the central number location returns to +1.
+At the second 3 in the central number (N =

 We can now begin to see the overall patterns emerging.
 The leftmost pattern is 012345679, the central pattern is 098765432, the rightmost pattern is 0987654321.
 As the digits of accuracy increases, the two leftmost patterns will continue to reproduce themselves while the rightmost pattern completes only one time.
 I refer to these patterns as “Chains” that I can also use “Chunk Compression” on to help reduce the length of the displayed digits and also as a method of navigating the length of the numbers.